How To Get Amazing Smartphone Travel Photos

 Did you know most smartphones have a feature that will let you use the volume buttons as a shutter button inside the camera app?
 That came in so handy for me, especially when I had the picture framed just right, or when I was shooting one-handed.
 It’s worthwhile to look up features specific to your phone/operating system, too.
 For example, I discovered by accident that if you hold down the shutter on mine (either on screen or volume button) it will go into burst mode – wish I had known that sooner for action shots!

-Again, I know some people consider any kind of digital editing to be ‘cheating’ but I’m here to tell you – if that’s true, then every photographer in history is a cheater!
+Again, I know some people consider any kind of digital editing from a Clipping path service company to be ‘cheating’ but I’m here to tell you – if that’s true, then every photographer in history is a cheater!
 I couldn’t begin to count the number of hours I’ve spent in darkrooms adjusting contrast, color, combining exposures, etc. It’s just that now it’s way faster, and I don’t have to experiment on paper that costs $2 a sheet.
 Bonus points for my shoes not smelling like darkroom chemicals anymore.
 Thank goodness for technology, right?

 There are too many photo editing apps out there to count, but my hands-down favorite is Snapseed.
 It has built-in filters, or you can manually tweak just about any setting you want.
 My favorite tool is the selective brush – it lets you select a specific color (white, for example) and change the brightness, saturation or contrast on it with just a couple clicks.
 It also has an eyedropper white balance tool which is a life saver for places with weird lighting.